 One tip is to set a 15-minute timer once you’ve placed the ice pack on your stomach so you won’t forget if you are binging a TV show and lose track of time.

 Can baby feel ice on your belly when pregnant?

 Some women report that their babies seem to move around a lot inside their abdomen when they use an ice pack on their stomach but can they really feel it?

-Still, there is no danger to your baby from using an ice pack as long as you are following the recommended protocols!
+If a baby feels this temperature change, they might move around more frequently, kick, or otherwise react to the sensation.
+Still, there is no danger to your baby from using an ice pack as long as you are following the recommended protocols.